madrilene/lenesaile.com/src/content/posts/en/2023-11-06-sound-website.md

 That's easy!
 Nowadays we always have a sound recorder with us.
 So I stand next to my old light switch and record its crackling sound with my phone.

-{% imagePlaceholder "./src/assets/images/blog/wall.jpg", "", "", "", "A white wall with an old push-button switch", "My light switch, which was used for my theme switcher sound.
-So in a way, you actually switch my light on and off. " %}
+{% image "./src/assets/images/blog/wall.jpg", "A white wall with an old push-button switch", "My light switch, which was used for my theme switcher sound (Yes, I was standing there recording my light switch).
+So in a way, you actually switch my light on and off." %}

 Now send the sound to your computer, and here we have to cut it up.
 A free and easy-to-use tool is _Audacity_.